 When I started building the Raspberry Pi WordPress web server, I want to build it as close to a real colocation deployment environment as possible, and I want to see how far this little server can go in real deployment, but I’m not ready to go for ‘colo’ yet.
 So we will discuss the option of host it ourself in the rest part of this article.

 Hosting Raspberry Pi using your home broadband internet is technically possible, however, there are a few considerations you will need to know in advance.
 First, many home broadband ISP’s terms of service disallow hosting a public web site from computers on their network.
-Second, almost all consumer ISP broadband services offers a dynamic IP which means that the IP address of your domain will have to change accordingly whenever your public IP issued by your broadband ISP changed.
-Third, depend on your service subscription, the bandwidth and speed of your broadband connection could be very limited when your web server gaining attraction.
+Secondly, almost all consumer ISP broadband services offers a dynamic IP which means that the IP address of your website domain will have to change accordingly whenever your public IP issued by your broadband ISP changed.
+Third, depend on your service subscription, the bandwidth and speed of your broadband connection could be very limited when your website gaining attraction.

-If you are accessing the Raspberry Pi via SSH, you probably already know your Raspberry Pi local IP or setup a static IP for the Raspberry Pi for easy access, but in case you have not, it is time to get it done.
+If you are accessing the Raspberry Pi via SSH, you probably already know your Raspberry Pi local IP or already setup a static IP for the Raspberry Pi for easy access, but in case you have not, it is time to get it done.

 ip -4 addr show eth0 | grep inet

 Which will show an inet address similar to this:

 The IP address 192.168.0.101/24 after inet is the current Raspberry Pi address assigned by the router and the range of IP addresses that router could issue.